Renovation of Leuvenplein

-Leuvenplein is undergoing full renovation, see the design.
-For example, the paving is being replaced.
-Additional bicycle parking facilities will be added and the sewer is also being replaced.
+Leuvenplein has been fully renovated.
+For example, the paving has been replaced.
+Additional bicycle parking facilities were added and the sewer has also been replaced.
 These measures will improve local quality of life and sustainability.
 After the renovation, the square will function optimally in all logistical aspects.
-It will also become a comfortable environment for users to enjoy.
+It has also become a comfortable environment for users to enjoy.

 What does the design look like?

 A bicycle parking facility, which is covered and partly secure, has been build adjacent to the Marinus Ruppert building.
 This bicycle facility can be used by employees of Utrecht University only.
 Moreover, new bicycle parking spaces are added on the square in the form of staple bike racks.

 The outdated sewage system has been replaced.
 This process has taken place by means of an infiltration system that allows rainwater to drain into the ground first.
 Rainwater will therefore stay in the area for longer, which promotes an optimal water balance and facilitates the sustainable use of the rainwater.
 The traditional storm sewer will remain in place to accommodate water volumes from extremely heavy rainfall.